VirginieBfd/plant-classification/README.md

 # Model Training History
 Transfer Learning based on ResNet pre-trained on ImageNet dataset and fine tune using two unfrozen layers.
+Parameters:
+- Model = ResNet50
+- # Unfrozen Layers = 2
+- Dropout = 0.5
+- Optimiser = Adam
+- Learning rate = 0.0001
+- Epochs = 50
+- Batch Size = 32
+- Training/Validation split = 80/20%
+- Data Augmentation + normalisation
+- Weighted loss function as dataset is unbalanced

 ![Model Training History](performances_epochs.png)

 # Confusion Matrix / Validation Dataset

-The model achieved good performances overall (~91% f1 score after 30 epochs) apart for two classes Blackgrass and Loose Silky-bent which are very similar plants.
+The model achieved good performances overall (~94% f1 score at the best of the 50 epochs).
+The test performed a 0.9345% f1 score on Kaggle.

+The model struggled to classify these 3 classes as they have similar shape caracteristics: Common Wheat, Blackgrass and Loose Silky-bent.
 ![Normalised Confusion Matrix](normalised_confusion_matrix.png)